mads-hartmann/ensime.tmbundle/README.md

   - Reformat Document (⌃⇧H): This will reformat the current document
   - Rename (⌃⇧H): This will rename the selected text.
 - **Other**
+  - Inspect (⌃⇧i): This will show a tooltip with the type of the expression under the cursor.
   - Type check project(⌃⇧V): This will type check your project.
 If there are any errors it will display a drop-down list with the errors.
 If you pick one of the items it will jump to that line in the file with the error.
   - Code completion (alt+esc): This will do code-completion or either types or methods depending on when you call it.